Get us in your inbox

 Directly translated from the Hokkien term ‘bo beh zao’ which means ‘incomparable and in a league on its own’ – in the horseracing context – the premium gelato store No Horse Run could quite possibly be a dark horse in the fancy ice cream parlour scene in town.
 The only thing, this whimsically named store is located nowhere near the CBD bustle – but right in the heartlands that is Yishun.

-Still, with unique offerings like strawberry basil, Fleur De Cao dark chocolate, green apple Yakult, black sesame, lemongrass pandan, sea salt Matcha and more.
-On top of that, there are some premium flavours like the Cereal Mai Pian which tastes exactly like cereal and milk and the rich and slightly smoky Burnt White Chocolate.
-The store also serves hot waffles – which comes in two flavours: classic buttermilk and the shop's signature pandan gula melaka – to go with your ice cream choices making it a complete meal.
+Enjoy unique offerings like cereal milk ($4.50), lemongrass pandan ($4.50) and Fleur De Cao dark chocolate ($5.50).
+The store also serves hot waffles which come in two flavours: classic buttermilk ($5.50) and the shop’s signature pandan gula melaka ($6.50), to go with your ice cream choices making it a complete meal.

 • Restaurants